sayeedkhalshi/content-creation/concept-book/2-economics-beyond.md

 Since it's a free society, to stay rich, the need of economics is to, for the rich, it is needed to make other people not to produce the product that are massively needed, just they want to control the production of the product and distribution of the product, so they stay rich, thus this is where it becomes about control and trading control, that's why I say, trading control.

 Normally economics normally would re-distribute wealth accross every individual, if it's not controlled and maintained.
-This is why all kind of economic structure emerged out of manipulation.
+This is why all kind of economic structure emerged out of the desire to manipulate others.

 What this also says, piling up money to become rich is purely aritificial rich, if the production isn't controlled.
 Cause money isn't the real need, it's the artificial need, actual need is the product.
-The need for every human is limited and production of resources are also limited by each one.
+The need for every human is limited and production of the resources are also limited by each one.
 Normally this would be a harmony.
 But when you are piling money, the demand of money must be kept by controlling the production, this money becomes a need too.
 This also can be done easily with recommending artificial needs that's out of ordinary, made the rich create economical structure to persist the management of those recommended artificial needs(recommended flows).
 Thus the idea of economical institution came on the sight.

 It could self fullling exchange for all of us.